gkushang/codeceptjs-quick-start/README.md

 ## Colocate CodeceptJS to your existing project

-Follow this [3 Step easy process][8] to setup CodeceptJS with Cucumber/Gherkin for your project
+Follow this [Easy 3-Steps process][8] to setup CodeceptJS with Cucumber/Gherkin for your project

 ## Install